-We will be focusing on audio podcasts because they are easier to make than video.
-You only need 2 things to start recording: a microphone and the software.
+We will be focusing on audio podcasts because they are easier to make than video podcasts.
+You only need two things to start recording: a microphone and audio recording software.
 Once you have both, you can start recording!

 If you'd like to include visuals with your presentation, you can go to Screen Capture Basics